Zone6010/cs4843a2/README.md

 The progam is ran through a file ran in a linux interface called create.sh, which takes in 3 arguments.

     Argument 1: What you wish to name your cloudFormation.

     Argument 2: The yml file that contains resources that will call upon argument 3 for definitions.

     Argument 3: The parameter's values in a JSON file.

 # Network.yml
 This file creates the "Networks":

     The VPC,

     the Internet Gateway,

     Public subnets 1 and 2,

     NAT gateways for the public subnets,

     Private subnets 1 and 2,

-  public and private route tables.
+    Public and private route tables.